microsoft/ProgrammaticCompliance/README.md

 ```
 * Create a storage account that hosts the terraform state file (using the bash script code or through the portal)
 * Create a container in the storage account created above that hosts the terraform state file
 * Create a ```.tfvars``` file to set up the terraform variables.
 Make sure the resource group that hosts the UX webapp is different from the resource group of the storage account created in the next step.
-The *react_app_client_id* value is the value of the app id configured in the above step.
+The *react_app_client_id* value is the value of the app id configured in the _App registration and roles configurations_ step.
 All the other variables values will be your own choice.
 ![alt text](image-3.png)
 * Login to your tenant and ensure that you are using the target subscription of your choice
 ```